 How does payment work and what do you accept?

-Payment by credit card is due in full after services are rendered at the end of the appointment.
-I will bring my Square contactless reader which accepts all major credit cards (Visa, Mastercard, Discover, American Express) and contactless Pay.
+I only accept credit cards.
+I will bring my Square contactless reader which accepts all major credit cards and contactless pay.

-Do you carry oxygen, heart medications, emergency drugs, or narcotics (Tramadol, Fentanyl)?
+Do you carry oxygen, emergency drugs, or narcotics (Tramadol, Fentanyl)?

 Is there a cancellation fee?

 There will be a $75 cancellation fee if the appointment is cancelled less than 2 hours in advance.

 Do you do home visits for rabbits, birds, goats, chickens, tortoises, snakes, guinea pigs, etc?

 I only see dogs & cats and I don't have a referral list.

 I don't make house calls past 5 pm except for end-of-life care on a case-by-case basis.

 Do you deliver puppies?